coinables/segwitaddress/README.md

  * Keypair generation with QR Codes
  * Bulk address generator
- * Key Sweeping Tool to move all funds belonging to a single SegWit private key.
+ * Key Sweeping Tool with custom fee to move all funds belonging to a single SegWit private key.
  * Details section to validate private keys and to view corresponding segwit address, public key and redeem script.
  * Segwit brain wallet